BSc Social Work

 The grades used to meet our entry requirements must include:

 - A Levels: no specific A Level subjects required.
 GCSEs: English at C or 4 and Mathematics at C or 4.

 - IB: HL: no specific subjects required.
-SL: English at 5 and either Mathematics at 4 or Mathematical Studies at 5.
+SL: English at 5 and Mathematics at 4.

 Fitness to practise

-Please consult the HEOPS website for additional fitness to practice guidelines for this degree:
+Please consult the Scottish Social Services Council (SSSC) website for additional fitness to practise guidelines for this degree:

 We welcome applications from students studying a wide range of international qualifications.